The Definitive Guide to

 In the second scenario, construction bidding takes place.
-In simple terms, construction bidding is where several different construction companies make their own bids in hopes that they are awarded the job.
+In simple terms, it is where several different construction companies make their own bids in hopes that they are awarded the job.

 Construction bidding can be very financially appealing in the modern global economy.
-However, the construction bidding process may be a little complicated for contractors who do not understand the structure or operation of bidding.
+However, this process may be a little complicated for those who do not understand the structure or operation of bidding.